Tak-Iwamoto/ptera/docs/utils.md

 ## isLeapYear

-Check the DateTime instance is in leap year
+Check the datetime is in leap year

 ```typescript
 datetime("2020-01-01").isLeapYear(); // true